-Information which can be used to distinguish or trace an individual's identity, such as name, Social Security Number, DOD ID, and biometric records, alone, or when combined with other personal or identifying information which is linked or linkable to a specific individual, such as date and place of birth, and mother's maiden name.

-PII does not have its own retention period.
-PII is part of a record or system of records and IAW AR 25-400-2, records have assigned disposition schedules that prescribe how long the record is to be maintained, and when to destroy or transfer/archive them.
+- Information which can be used to distinguish or trace an individual's identity (i.e., name, SSN, DOD ID, biometric records), alone or when combined with other personal or identifying information which is linked or linkable to a specific individual, such as date and place of birth, and mother's maiden name. - PII does not have its own retention period.
+PII is part of a record or system of records and IAW AR 25-400-2, records have assigned disposition schedules that prescribe how long the record is to be maintained, and when to destroy or transfer/ archive them.